Inez Peaslee with her students in front of the Puddle Dock School, ca. 1909

 Christine Anderson, Secretary (Term Expires September 2026), and

-Albert Monaco, President (Term Expires September 2023)
+Albert Monaco, President (Term Expires September 2028)

 Having lived and worked in the Mid-Coast area for decades, Albert and Christine retired to Alna.
-Living across from the Meeting House on the Walker property which dates back to the 1700's inspired an interest in historic buildings of Alna.
+Living across from the Meeting House on the Walker property, which dates back to the 1700s inspired an interest in historic buildings of Alna.
 Their proximity to the Meeting House led to their appointment as caretakers and docents of the Meeting House.

-Michael Chaney (Term Expires September 2025)
+Helen Rasmussen (Term Expires September 2030)

-Alice Smith-Duncan, Vice President (Term Expires September, 2024)
+Alice Smith-Duncan, Vice President (Term Expires September, 2029)

 An independent researcher and writer, Alice has curated exhibitions of folk art, regional writers, and historic preservation for the Lincoln County Historical Association and in upstate New York venues.
 A former executive director of the Hyde Hall national historic landmark (hydehall.org), she studied history and museum studies at the Cooperstown Graduate Program.
 She and her husband, a sculptor, live in an old family house on the West Alna Road.